svanderbleek/twpgtwp/README.md

 Optimization of dynamic languages using hierarchical layering of virtual machines A Data-Oriented (and Beyond) Network Architecture
-An association-based model of dynamic behaviour
+An association-based model of dynamic behaviour Predicate Abstraction with minimum Predicates
+WYSINWYX: What You See Is Not What You eXecute {BYTEWEIGHT}: Learning to recognize functions in binary code
+BAP: A binary analysis platform
+BitBlaze: A new approach to computer security via binary analysis

 ## Binary Analysis